3 GB barrier: Address remapping

 x86 chipsets that can address more than 4 GiB of RAM typically also allow memory remapping (referred to in some BIOS setup screens as "memory hole remapping").
 In this scheme, the BIOS detects the memory address conflict and in effect relocates the interfering RAM so that it may be addressed by the processor at a new physical address that does not conflict with MMIO.

-On the Intel side, this feature once was limited to server chipsets; however, newer desktop chipsets like the Intel 955X and 965 and later have it as well.
+On the Intel side, this feature once was limited to server chipsets; however, newer desktop chipsets like the Intel 955X and 965 and later have it as well (see "Memory Reclaiming" in the chipset datasheet).

 On the AMD side, the AMD K8 and later processors' built-in memory controller had it from the beginning.

 As the new physical addresses are above the 4 GiB point, addressing this RAM does require that the operating system be able to use physical addresses larger than 232.
 This capability is provided by PAE.
 Note that there is not necessarily a requirement for the operating system to support more than 4 GiB total of RAM, as the total RAM might be only 4 GiB; it is just that a portion of it appears to the CPU at addresses in the range from 4 GiB and up.

 This form of the 3 GB barrier affects one generation of MacBooks, lasting 1 year (Core2Duo (Merom) – November 2006 to October 2007): the prior generation was limited to 2 GiB, while later generations (November 2007 – October 2009) allowed 4 GiB through the use of PAE and memory-hole remapping, and subsequent generations (late 2009 onwards) use 64-bit processors and therefore can address over 4 GiB.